winlover32/HoneygainPot/README.md

 ## Use JWT Token

-  1. Go to your Honeygain Dashboard or click [here](https://dashboard.honeygain.com/) and login your Honeygain account
+  1. Go to your Honeygain Dashboard or click [here](https://dashboard.honeygain.com/) and log in to your Honeygain account
-  2. Open the browser's console by pressing `F12` button ( or `Fn+F12` on some laptop )
+  2. Open the browser's console by pressing `F12` button ( or `Fn+F12` on some laptops )
-  3. Click on tab `Application` than click to `Local storage` and click to `https://dashboard.honeygain.com` then you will see key `JWT` that include your token, copy this for next steps
+  3. Click on the tab `Application` than click to `Local storage` and click to `https://dashboard.honeygain.com`; then you will see key `JWT` that includes your token, copy this for next steps
   4. [Fork this repository 🍴](https://github.com/gorouflex/HoneygainPot/fork)
   5. Go to your forked repository 🍴
   6. Go to `Settings > Secrets and Variables > Actions`, and click `New Repository secret`